-- Campus-based paraprofessional and auxiliary employees assigned to work with students are required to attend all campus and district professional learning day sessions during the year based on their job responsibilities. - Campus-based paraprofessional and auxiliary employees not assigned to work directly with students are required to attend all professional learning day sessions during the year based on their job responsibilities. - District-level paraprofessional and auxiliary employees are required to attend all professional learning during the year based on their job responsibilities. - Campus-based paraprofessional and auxiliary employees assigned to work with students may earn a maximum of three Exchange Days (See Appendix F) for attending approved professional learning outside the employee's contracted workdays.
-These Exchange Days may only be used on district professional learning days that are established as comp-eligible in the current district calendar.
+- Campus-based paraprofessional and auxiliary employees assigned to work with students will be required to attend all campus and district professional learning day sessions during the year based on their job responsibilities. - Campus-based paraprofessional and auxiliary employees not assigned to work directly with students will be required to attend all professional learning day sessions during the year based on their job responsibilities. - District-level paraprofessional and auxiliary employees will be required to attend all professional learning during the year based on their job responsibilities. - Campus-based paraprofessional and auxiliary employees assigned to work with students may earn a maximum of three Exchange Days for attending approved professional learning outside the employee's contracted workdays.
+These Exchange Days may only be used on district professional learning days that are established as comp-eligible in the current district calendar. - Exchange Day: a day of approved professional learning attended outside the employee's contracted workday; may be used on a district professional learning day that is established as a "comp-eligible" day in the approved district calendar of the current school year.